 Poll: Give Up SA Citizenship?

-Many of us (South Africans living in the US) get green cards that eventually lead to qualifying for US citizenship.
 Once you reach that point, the question becomes, “Do I give up my South African citizenship, or do I go for dual-citizenship?”

 There are some issues with both options…

-Giving up SA citizenship and having US citizenship only:
+Giving Up SA Citizenship and having US Citizenship Only

 • You will be regarded as a foreigner in South Africa and will need to get a visa when you visit SA.
 (This is not a problem for the usual short-term tourist visas.
 You get those at the airport.)